tieje/Simple-Lead-Generator/README.md

 11/9/2020

-The purpose of this script is to scrape emails from the top result of duckduckgo from a list of business names in an excel sheet.
+The purpose of this script is to scrape emails, phone numbers, and contact urls from the top result of duckduckgo from a list of business names in an excel sheet.
 To use this script please do the following:

-1. Run the executable.
+1. Run the executable in dist folder.

-To add words to ignore when parsing for emails, edit the ignore_email_list.py file.